emilianobovetti/stateless-maybe-js/README.md

 This is a porting of the [maybe monad](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29#The_Maybe_monad), or [option type](https://en.wikipedia.org/wiki/Option_type), in JavaScript.

-There are a bunch of maybe-js libraries, all very similar to each other, so here's why I wrote this one:
+There are a bunch of maybe-js libraries, all very similar to each other, so here's [why I wrote this one](DESIGN.md).

-1. Stateless: I tried to follow functional paradigm as much as possible.
-Once an object is created it will be never modified by the library, instead new `maybe`s are created when needed.
-The wrapped value, anyway, is not side effect free: `filter`, `map` and `forEach` will apply a function on that value, but if you use functions without side effects in this context you'll get real stateless monads!

-2. Syntax: with least surprise principle in mind I tried to use a well established syntax, similar to Scala's [Option](https://www.scala-lang.org/api/current/scala/Option.html) type. `filter`, `map` and `forEach` should sound and look familiar, and I think this really improves code readability.

-3. Simplicity: no fancy functions that would require crazy tests or updates, the code is trivial, anyone can read and modify as needed.

-4. Robustness: I'm trying to test as much as possible.
-Beside that no `this` or `new` were harmed in the writing of this library. `maybe('hello')`, `maybe.call({}, 'hello')` and `maybe.apply(null, [ 'hello' ])` will just produce the same result.
-Isn't it cool?

 ## Installation